What Welding Respirator Do You Need for Home Welding?

 - They have small dimensions and are lightweight.
 They fit under welding helmets and do not quickly fatigue the neck.

-- Most of them have exhalation valves that offer great comfort by removing the moisture.
-This is important because if there is no valve, you might take it off and continue working exposed to the fumes.
+- Most of them have exhalation valves that offer great comfort because they remove moisture.
+This is important because, without a valve, you might get too uncomfortable and take the respirator off.
 The valve also provides better sealing.

 Disadvantages